Vheissu/Ci-Smarty/README.md

 CI Smarty integrates Smarty into your Codeigniter applications extending the basic and very limited in-built parser library that comes with the framework.
 No configuration is really required (unless you want to change something), it works out of the box after dropping the files in and loading them.
 The in-built Codeigniter parsing library sucks, CI Smarty takes the power and ease of the Smarty templating language and adds easy drop-in support for Codeigniter and even supports HMVC.

+## In-built theming

+CI Smarty comes with complimentary functionality to add theming support in your Codeigniter applications.
+Simply create a themes directory in the root folder of your app and then inside of that folders of themes.
+If you're not using themes, then don't add anything and CI Smarty will work fine without them.

 ## How to use it?

 Drop the contents of the download zip into your application directory, then edit your autoload.php file in the config folder, and add 'parser' to your list of autoloaded libraries.
 Instead of using $this->load->view() you now use $this->parser->parse() instead.
 That's it.